renziscool12/Shinjuku-Showdown/README.md

   - Blocks the next incoming attack completely
   - Limited uses (infinityLeft) to prevent overuse
-  - Players can check Infinity status anytime during their turn -⚠️ Infinity is currently buggy in some edge cases—will be fixed in future updates
+  - Players can check Infinity status anytime during their turn -⚠️Infinity is currently buggy in some edge cases—will be fixed in future updates
 - Added skip cutscene functionality:
   - Press S during intro to skip directly to the fight
   - Speeds up gameplay and testing